tuzz/audio_mixer/README.md

 Therefore, you don't need to check these conditions yourself before deciding whether an iterator is needed.

-## Ogg decoding
+## Ogg and Wav decoding

-The crate supports ogg decoding (via the lewton crate).
-You need to enable the `ogg` crate feature to use the `OggDecoder` struct.
+The crate supports ogg and wav decoding (via the lewton and hound crates).
+You need to enable the `ogg` or `wav` crate features respectively to use the `OggDecoder` or `WavDecoder` structs.

 It should be easy to implement your own decoders for other formats, provided you can produce an iterator of channel-interlaced samples.
 There are plenty of crates available that should be able to help.

 See [examples/ogg_file.rs](examples/ogg_file.rs) for an example that combines `OggDecoder`, `IntoChannels` and `IntoSampleRate`.